 - A parent or guardian is responsible for student progress;

-- Parent is responsible for ensuring student engages in learning platform for designated time per day;
+- Parent is responsible for ensuring students engage in learning platform for a designated time per day;

 - Students are assigned to an Alvord teacher, however;